Do Go On - 360 - Alan Turing & The Enigma

 For a visual of the bombs as well, they were very big machines.

-They were about two metres wide and two metres tall, 60 centimetres deep.
+They were about two metres wide and two meters tall, 60 centimetres deep.

 Wow.

-Each had 108 small drums on the front split into three groups of 12 triplets.
+Each had 108 small drums on the front, split into three groups.

-In the early models of the bombs bombs the drums rotated at a speed
+In the early models of the bombs, the drums rotated at a speed of 50.4 RPM and later versions

-rotor order in 20 minutes so they're suddenly like working through stuff really quickly that's sick
+So they're suddenly like working through stuff really quickly.

-million combinations is it's is it making it that much easier it's it's significant but you've also
+million, million combinations, is it making it that much easier?

 So Turing traveled to the United States in November of 1942

-Why is that such a hard word to say?
+Why is that such a hard word to say, cryptanalysts,

 And he also visited their computing machine laboratory in Dayton, Ohio.